Table of Contents

 4. Richter Scale was invented in 1935 by Charles Richter.

-5. According to researches, Earth has been the most seismologically active for the past fifteen years.
+5. According to research, Earth has been the most seismologically active for the past fifteen years

-6. Each year about 500,000 earthquakes are detected by sensitive devices.
-Among which only 10,000 can be felt and only 100 of them pose certain damages.
+6. Each year, about 500,000 earthquakes are detected by sensitive devices.
+Among these, only 10,000 can be felt, and only 100 of them pose certain damages.

 7. Southern California alone experiences about 10,000 earthquakes every year, and most of the tremors are not felt by the people.

-8. A lesser-known fact is that even the movement of the sun and the moon cause significant tremors deep beneath the surface of the earth.
+8. A lesser-known fact is that even the movement of the sun and the moon cause significant tremors deep beneath the earth’s surface.

 9. The first-ever recorded earthquake in the history of civilization dates back to 1652 BC in China.